 The movie doesn’t show how long Vada, Mia and Quinton were crouched in fear in the bathroom stall.
 Nor does “The Fallout” show what happened when the police and medical emergency teams arrived.
 A visual clue later in the movie indicates that eight people died in this massacre.

 And “The Fallout” isn’t about what happened to the shooter and why he committed this heinous crime, except to indicate that he was a male student from the school.
 The shooter is never seen or heard in the movie, although his name is mentioned in one of the movie’s most emotionally powerful scenes.
-It’s not said out loud in the movie, but it’s implied that the shooter died at the scene, most likely by a self-inflicted gunshot wound.
+It’s implied that the shooter died at the scene, most likely by a self-inflicted gunshot wound.

 The rest of the film is from Vada’s perspective about how Vada, Mia, Quinton, Nick and Vada’s immediate family (her parents and Amelia) deal with the aftermath of tragedy, including coping with survivor’s guilt.
 Vada goes into school-appointed counseling with an empathetic therapist named Anna (played by Shailene Woodley), who tries to break down the emotional walls that Vada puts up in their first few sessions together.
 Vada tries to persuade Anna that she’s doing as well as she can in her recovery.

 In her first session with Anna, Vada talks about how she sleeps up to 14 hours a day, but insists (not very convincingly) to Anna that it’s only a few more hours of sleep per day that was part of her normal routine before the shooting.
 Vada gives this self-evaluation of her personality: “I feel like I’m very good at managing my emotions.
 I’m very low-key and chill.”
 Anna patiently advises without sounding judgmental: “It’s really good to show your emotions.”